reality-two/reality2-node-core-elixir/docs/instructions/11 WebApp Examples/IoT Demo.md

 </Cards>
 ```

-Once the QR Codes have been scanned, the student, on their phones will see this (left image), and when they click connect, the iamge on the right.
+Once the QR Codes have been scanned, the student, on their phones will see this (left image), and when they click connect, the image on the right.

 | connect | sensor |